HashbrownKazang/stream.new/README.md

 1. First, you will need to set up an account at [thehive.ai](https://thehive.ai/).
 1. Create a project
-1. Get the API key for your prject
+1. Get the API key for your project

 When the Slackbot Moderator message gets posted to slack, it will now include a section titled "Moderation score (hive)" with 2 dimensions: